nikolasstow/MarvelQuery/docs/api-parameters.md

 ### Formats

-The `Format` type categorizes different forms of comic publications, ranging from traditional print editions like comics, magazines, and graphic novels, to modern digital formats such as digital comics and infinite comics.
+The `Format` type categorizes various forms of comic publications, ranging from traditional print editions like comics, magazines, and graphic novels, to modern digital formats such as digital comics and infinite comics.
 Available formats include:
 - `comic`
 - `magazine`
 - `trade paperback`